 Another big tourism push has come in the form of “intangible cultural heritage”, unique cultural art forms that are being unearthed, incentivized, promoted and protected by the Chinese government.
 The government has subsidized training classes for these art forms, resulting in an influx of interest from impoverished citizens as well as a boost in tourism on the back of well-off urbanites hungry for “authentic” experiences during their annual vacations.

 China’s efforts have also paid off in this department.
 In 2018, there were around 65,500 intangible cultural heritage-related performances and over 16,800 folk culture activities, attracting 98 million sets of eyes, according to a report from the Ministry of Culture and Tourism.
 But although there might be an increased interest in both Chinese culture and domestic tourism, it still feels, and is, manufactured.
 This becomes especially obvious when we see many of these so-called heritages being modernized and adapted to current trends.
-“Some inheritors of wood paintings, paper cutting and porcelain have been sent to institutions of high education to learn about changes in social needs.
+“Some inheritors of wood paintings, paper cutting and porcelain have been sent to institutions of higher education to learn about changes in social needs.
 Their products have absorbed modern fashions and characteristics,” a 2019 Xinhua article proudly proclaims.

 It is also unquestionably overkill; China has 1,372 representative intangible cultural heritage programs under state protection compared to only 40 programs on the UNESCO World Intangible Cultural Heritage List.
 Call me a cynic, but there’s a reason they didn’t all make the UNESCO cut.